purplesyringa/feijoa/README.md

 - Do side-channel attacks apply to you?
 If yes, Feijoa is *likely* not for you.
 - Can timing attacks be performed to determine information about a hash?
 For instance, can a malicious actor measure the time taken to access an element of a hash table that doesn't fit in cache?
 If yes, Feijoa is *likely* not for you.

-If the malicious actor has no direct access to the runtime that uses Feijoa and has no way to learn the salt or the hash values, you are *provably* safe.
+If the malicious actor has no direct access to the runtime that uses Feijoa and has no way to learn the salt or the hash values, it can be *proven* that you are safe.

 ## Usage